Transparent Progress. Sustainable Solutions.

 ESG Framework

-Ever-Green will update the ESG metrics annually.
+Ever-Green updates the ESG metrics annually.
 We welcome feedback on these reporting efforts and guiding principles directing our company to be good stewards.
 Reporting inquiries can be directed to Amy Stanton, Director of Environmental Health and Safety.

 Goals and Progress

 Ever-Green works to continuously advance the energy systems we manage and our day-to-day operations.
-Implementing the materiality assessment survey in 2022, which takes a stock of the ESG topics most important to our stakeholders, has bolstered this effort to include a larger audience in driving change across the organization while assisting in focusing on goals that are important to those that matter most to the company: our customers, communities, and team members.
-Ever-Green’s goals for fiscal year 2024 (October 1, 2023-September 30, 2024) include the following:
+Implementing the materiality assessment survey, which takes stock of the ESG topics most important to our stakeholders, has bolstered this effort to include a larger audience in driving change across the organization while assisting in focusing on goals that are important to those that matter most to the company: our customers, communities, and team members.

 Environmental